 Help your students prepare for their Maths GCSE with this free simplifying surds worksheet of 47 questions and answers

-Surds are numbers left as square roots.
-They are used to give exact values for answers which are square roots of non square numbers.
-Surds are irrational numbers which means that, when written as decimals, they go on forever without any pattern.
-Irrational numbers cannot be written as fractions with integer numerators and denominators.
+Surds are numbers written as square roots.
+Surds are used to give very accurate values for answers by using square roots of non square numbers.
+Surds are irrational numbers.
+When written as decimals surds go on endlessly with no pattern.
+You cannot write irrational numbers as fractions with integer numerators and denominators.

 We can sometimes simplify surds by taking out any square factors of the number under the root.
 A surd is in its simplest form when the number under the root sign has no factors which are square numbers.